Last updated on June 11th, 2019

 Despite the rather silly name, timber trespass is a significant civil tort that can cost you a great deal of money.
 The main points of Virginia’s timber trespass laws are as follows:

-This assessment matters because, under Virginia law, the court may allot damages equal to three times the total value of the destroyed or stolen timber.
+This assessment matters because, under Virginia law, the court may allow damages equal to three times the total value of the destroyed or stolen timber.

 What’s more, a defendant found to have trespassed is also liable for the plaintiff’s court, assessment, and replanting fees.
-Needless to say, this can add up, and timber trespass cases frequently result in damages equaling several thousands of dollars.
+Needless to say, all these factors can add up

 A good piece of advice is to set up cameras on your property to monitor your trees if a neighbor is threatening to cut them down.
 Video proof of trespass is a great way to strengthen your case in court.